spky/pancad/docs/source/usage.rst

 How do I make a FreeCAD file?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A :class:`~PanCAD.filetypes.PartFile` can generate a FreeCAD file, allowing CAD to be finely version controlled.
+A :class:`~pancad.filetypes.PartFile` can generate a FreeCAD file, allowing CAD to be finely version controlled.

 Let's make a 1 mm cube as a first step.
 We'll start by defining the corners of